Careers for Biology Majors

 Source: BLS and PayScale

-Where Can You Work as a Biology Professional?
+Industries Can You Work as a Biology Professional After Completeing Degree

 This industry offers opportunities in higher education, where biologists can work as researchers and professors.
 Professionals can also work in public health and community engagement roles, helping promote disease prevention and sustainability initiatives.